gibasm/OS/README.md

 # My own OS & bootloader

-Project status: WIP
+This is a personal project, I'm just playing with bootloader & OS development (:

-Supported architectures as of right now: x86\_64 (aka AMD64) Future support planned also for RV32i (RISC-V)
+Supported architectures as of right now: x86\_64 (aka AMD64)

+Support planned also for RV32i (RISC-V)

 ## Requirements: